Mid-Iowa Council: Organization

 Theoretically there are two other districts in the council, one each for Venturing and Learning for Life.

 Inner-city Scouts and Scouters in the Des Moines area were once part of the Two Rivers District.
 This district has recently been dissolved and the units are now part of the other districts.

 Camps

 The Mid Iowa Council also manages several properties including Camp Mitigwa, Grinnell Scoutland, and Strother's Lodge.
 Formerly the council managed Camp Wapello in southeast Iowa.
 The council now longer uses the property, but it is still used by Scouts and Scouters for various events.

 Camp Mitigwa

-Camp Mitigwa is located northeast of Woodward, Iowa, United States, north of the state capital in, Des Moines.
+Camp Mitigwa is located northeast of Woodward, Iowa, United States, at 1820 Magnolia, north of the state capital in, Des Moines.
 The camp is approximately 450 acre and is situated along the Des Moines River valley.

 In 1923, Anselm Frankel chaired the committee that, along with Scout Executive Fred G. Davie, found a site of 123 acres located seven miles north of Woodward; just an hour's ride by train or automobile from the city.
 The purchase price: $25,000.00.